yuzibo/debian_dev/firefox/111/README.md

 The built package you can download from [google drive](https://drive.google.com/drive/folders/1QR0rbP66Qf0bdukCtmXM98IreoEzRENt)

+# OBS

+The package can be built on [obs](https://build.tarsier-infra.com/package/show/home:vimer:debian_riscv64/firefox-111) also.

 # Plan

 Unfortunately, The firefox has not been built on real riscv64 hardware.
 But I hopefully